About Us

 Cultural Appropriation Statement

-We are actively working to make Yogaspace more inclusive, more accessible, and anti-oppressive.
-As part of this work, we would like to acknowledge the cultural objects and practices that are present in our studio.
 Cultural appropriation is a reality in our world; cultures constantly borrow (or take) designs, images, clothing, and practices.
 When a dominant culture, such as North America, does this to a colonized and in turn socio-politically disenfranchised culture such as India, it results in commodifying and reducing aspects of their culture.

 Here are some of the questions we try to keep in mind as we consider the presence of the cultural objects and practices at Yogaspace.
 We invite you to try them on for yourself.